ros2/design/articles/20_ros_with_dds.md

 For ROS 1.x the process was: serialize the message into one large buffer, call TCP's `send` on the buffer once.
 For DDS the process would be more like: serialize the message, break the message into potentially many UDP packets, call UDP's `send` many times.
 In this way sending many UDP datagrams does not benefit from the same speed up as one large TCP `send`.
-Therefore, many DDS vendors will short circuit this process for localhost machines and use a blackboard style shared-memory mechanism to communicate efficiently between processes.
+Therefore, many DDS vendors will short circuit this process for localhost messages and use a blackboard style shared-memory mechanism to communicate efficiently between processes.

 However, not all DDS vendors are the same in this respect, so ROS would not rely on this "intelligent" behavior for efficient **intra**process communication.
 Additionally, if the ROS message format is kept, which is discussed in the next section, it would not be possible to prevent a conversion to the DDS message type for intraprocess topics.